MECHANO3B-I-OLOGY/SFA_FECO_analyzer/readme.md

 ## In-Program:

-### Select the Input Image:
+### Select the Input Video:

-The tool prompts you to select a grayscale TIFF image for analysis.
+The tool prompts you to select a TIFF video for analysis.
+Allows for cropping of video in-program.

+### Generate Motion_Analysis:

+Generates motion analysis image, taking a row of pixels from each frame of the video and stacking them to form a single image.

 ### Interactive Cropping:

-After loading the image, you can click and drag to select a region of interest.
+After loading the result image, you can click and drag to select a region of interest.
 Press any key to confirm the crop or press Esc to retry.

 ### Wave Centerline Analysis:

 Once the crop is confirmed, the tool runs the wave centerline analysis on the cropped image.
+This finds the center of mass of bright areas for each row, and connect the results to form lines along the center of each wave's motion analysis.

 ### Post-Analysis Data Cleaning:

 After the analysis, you can highlight areas of the result to delete broken or unnecessary data points.
 Press Enter to confirm deletion.
+Esc to cancel.

 ### Results: